raphaelbgr/bill-splitter-ai-app/.bmad-core/tasks/review-story.md

 1. If all items are checked and approved: Update story status to "Done"
 2. If unchecked items remain: Keep status as "Review" for dev to address
 3. Always provide constructive feedback and explanations for learning
+4. **CRITICAL**: After successful validation, mark story completion with "X" in all tracking files
+5. **CRITICAL**: Reactivate the previous Dev to proceed with the next task/story/sprint if applicable
+6. **CRITICAL**: Reflect completion status across sprints/epics/stories using consistent checkmarks